CamilaDuitama/aKmerBroom/README.md

-# okbloomer: Identify ancient reads using bloomfilters constructed from ancient oral k-mers
+# aKmerBroom: Identify ancient reads using bloomfilters constructed from ancient oral k-mers

 This tool identifies ancient reads, given a file of known ancient kmers.
 It does so in the following steps:
 1. Build an `ancient_kmers.bloom` filter from an ancient_kmers text file (if such a Bloom Filter does not yet exist).